walter-a-jablonowski/sys-2/ai.md

 - Baisc type "Info" (default_Info), special fields:
   - description (string)
-  - list renderer: show date and title
+  - list renderer: show date and name

 We also define these types for my search for a new apartment: